Laze, Logatec

 Laze ([ˈlaːzɛ], Lase) is a village south of Logatec in the Inner Carniola region of Slovenia.

+Name

+The name Laze was originally an accusative plural of the masculine common noun laz 'grassy clearing', referring to a local landscape element.
+It was later reanalyzed as a feminine nominative plural.
+The settlement was known as Lase in German.

 Unmarked grave

 Laze is the site of an unmarked grave from the period after the Second World War.
 The Logarček Shaft Grave (Grobišče Brezno Logarček) is located in the woods between Laze and the freeway, about 320 m northwest of the overpass.
 It contained the remains of a Slovene civilian victim of the December 1945 postwar killings.
 The remains were removed from the grave under unknown circumstances.